ShobhinSaj/ShobhinsBookStore/ShobhinsBookStore/README.md

 2023-11-20 @09.00am Part 3 submission and assessment is due tomorrow.
 First step is to add another field to the db using a new model CoverType.

 @09.10am The process is same as Category field which was added earlier.

-New CoverType.cs model added to ShobhinsBooks.Models Directory ID and Name properties sadded to the model.
+@09.20am New CoverType.cs model added to ShobhinsBooks.Models Directory

+@09.22am ID and Name properties added to the model.

-New CoverTypeRepository class and ICoverTypeRepository interface added to respective folders in DataAccess directory.
+@09.30am New CoverTypeRepository class and ICoverTypeRepository interface added to respective folders in DataAccess directory.

-Relevant using statements added to CoverTypeRepository class.
+@09.34am Relevant using statements added to CoverTypeRepository class.

-Methods pointing to ApplicationDBContext added to CoverTypeRepository class.
+@09.45am Methods pointing to ApplicationDBContext added to CoverTypeRepository class.

-ICoverTypeRepository interface modified add Update method added.
+@10.15am ICoverTypeRepository interface modified add Update method added.

-ICoverTypeRepository implemented in CoverTypeRepository class and added code to retreive first or default object CoverType added to ApplicatioDbContext to resolve error in CoverTypeRepository CoverType added to UnitOfWork and IUnitOfWork Migration added to implement CoverType and database updated
+@10.25am ICoverTypeRepository implemented in CoverTypeRepository class and added code to retreive first or default object

+@10.34am CoverType added to ApplicatioDbContext to resolve error in CoverTypeRepository

+@01.00pm CoverType added to UnitOfWork and IUnitOfWork

+@01.15pm Migration added to implement CoverType and database updated
 ```
 add-migration CoverTypeAdded
 update-database
 ```
-checked migration history to verify if new migration has been applied to db
+@01.20pm checked migration history to verify if new migration has been applied to db
 ```
 get-migration
 ```
-New controlled called CoverTypeController added in Areas/Admin/Controllers Relevant code added to use the IUnitOfWork from .DataAccess project New Folder called CoverType added in Areas/Admin/Views Generated empty View file Index in the folder
+@01.26pm New controlled called CoverTypeController added in Areas/Admin/Controllers

+@01.27pm Relevant code added to use the IUnitOfWork from .DataAccess project

+@01.30pm New Folder called CoverType added in Areas/Admin/Views

+@01.32pm Generated empty View file Index in the folder

 Modified generic html code in View.

 Tested To see if View is rendered correctly.

 Added CoverType link to the navbar dropdownn menu.

-CoverType.js created and added to wwwroot dir, section call added to Index.cshtml to invoke js Tested CoverType Page to see if create and edit functions are working properly Received NullException in CoverTypeController.cs GetAll() function invoke statement.
+CoverType.js created and added to wwwroot dir, section call added to Index.cshtml to invoke js

+@01.37pm Tested CoverType Page to see if create and edit functions are working properly

+Received NullException in CoverTypeController.cs GetAll() function invoke statement.

 After a lot of headscratching, figured out that UnitOfWork.cs was missing object creation statement

 ```
  CoverType = new CoverTypeRepository(_db);
 ```
 CoverType page tested to work with all functionalities.

 Product.cs model added to ShobhinsBooks.Models

 Reference to new product model class added to ApplicationDbContext

 @01.40pm migration added and database updated
 ```
 add-migration addProductToDb